 “We’ve been in this particular realm of the world for about two years now.
-It was never a fight because it was something we were really keen on working with.
-We did a few things at Sigraph as part of a demo, and we had already scheduled about three or four months worth of R&D this year for VP (Virtual Production).
+It was never a fight because it was something we were keen on working with.
+We did a few things at Siggraph as part of a demo, and we had already scheduled about three or four months worth of R&D this year for VP (Virtual Production).

-I think it’s a combination of a lot of work that we’ve done in virtual reality from stitching with Autopano, but also because of the things we learned doing Cosmos Within Us.
-There’s a lot of techniques that come from VR that translate very, very well into virtual production, especially when you’re starting to think about frame rate, making sure you don’t drop frames, and the quality and optimisation of assets and things like that.
+I think it’s a combination of a lot of work that we’ve done in virtual reality, from stitching with Autopano, but also because of the things we learned doing Cosmos Within Us.
+There’s a lot of techniques that come from VR that translate very, very well into virtual production, especially when you’re starting to think about frame rate, making sure you don’t drop frames and the quality and optimisation of assets and things like that.
 What are the best ways to create a world that feels believable without running the machine down?”

 Those mountains aren't real.
 Image: Satore Studio.

 Why has the technology taken so long?

 The concept of displaying a live CGI set behind an actor is pretty straightforward, so I ask Tupac why he thinks it has taken this long to do it effectively.